KGxOMAR3/txAdmin/README.md

 - [Announcement Sound](https://freesound.org/people/IENBA/sounds/545495/) made by IENBA is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/);
 - [Message Sound](https://freesound.org/people/Divinux/sounds/198414/) made by Divinux is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/);
 - Special thanks to everyone that contributed to this project, specially the very fine Discord folks that provide support for others;
 - Also thanks to our Discord's `sky{something}` bot, who will hopefully spare us when he becomes self aware and rebels against humanity.
+-ConVars
+- **serverProfile:** The name of the server profile to start.
+Profiles are saved/loaded from the current directory inside the `txData` folder.
+The default is `default`.
+- **txAdminPort:** The TCP port to use as HTTP Server.
+The default is `40120`.
+- **txAdminInterface:** The interface to use as HTTP Server.
+The default is `0.0.0.0`.
+- **txDataPath:** The path of the data folder.
+The default on Windows is
+-